-Read some examples of elevator pitches: Elevator Pitch Examples - opens in a new window.
+Read some examples of elevator pitches: Elevator Pitch Examples - PDF - opens in a new window.

 You already have a network: the people you already know, including family, friends, neighbours, classmates, professors, current and previous coworkers and managers, etc. Make a list of people in your network, including their contact information.
 Talk to them about your job search and the kind of work you are looking for.